Transparent in Your Presence

 Transparent in Your Presence is the second and final gospel CD recorded by Byron Cage & Purpose.
+Published by Atlanta International Records, the album release also included a full concert video.
 It was recorded at New Birth Missionary Baptist Church in Atlanta, GA (Bishop Eddie L. Long, Pastor), and was released in the summer of 1996.
 The album peaked at #2 on the U.S. Gospel charts.